 5. All debt is viewed as bad

-No matter how confident you are in your credit score, it’s good to regularly check in with it so you know where you stand.
+No matter how confident you are in your credit score, it’s good to regularly check in with your credit score it so you know where you stand.
 Got any more credit score queries?
 Let us know via Facebook or Twitter.